brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

-So for the sake of the half-dozen lines of code at the bottom that supplement the behavior of ``write()`` and ``writelines()``, another hundred or so lines of code are necessary in this case.
+So for the sake of the half-dozen lines of code at the bottom that supplement the behavior of ``write()`` and ``writelines()``, another hundred or so lines of code wound up being necessary.

 You will notice that each Python object attribute goads us into being even more verbose than Java!